 In addition to the bones, you need the aromatics and spices to flavor the broth.
 For the spices, I was unable to find whole cardamom pods, so I had to settle for ground cardamom.
 Cardamom is one of the most expensive spices, second to saffron, so cherish this spice!

 Now for the special ingredients.
-When doing my research, I saw that many included yellow rock sugar, an ingredient I knew that is not traditionally used in pho.
-I discovered that to make pho like the pho in Vietnam, you need an ingredient called sa sung worms.
+I discovered that to make beef pho like the pho in Vietnam, you need an ingredient called sa sung worms.
 Sa sung worms are marine worms that give pho the umami taste; unfortunately, these are not readily available anywhere other than Vietnam or China.
 To compensate for the lack of sa sung worms, people elsewhere use a combination of yellow rock sugar and MSG.

 Yellow rock sugar is also known as lump sugar and is typically sold in Asian markets in a box.
 I was unable to find any in my area so I used brown sugar crystals instead.
 Yellow rock sugar rounds out the flavor as opposed to granulated which is just sweet and flat; do not substitute with granulated sugar!